 Myrtle Beach Colored School Museum and Education Center

 The Myrtle Beach Colored School was the only school that African American students were allowed to attend during segregation.
 The school opened in 1932 and was the primary source of education in Myrtle Beach for the Black community outside of local churches.
-The school ceased operation in 1953, coincidentally one year before the Brown vs Board of Education ruling in 1954. this ruling did not actually end segregation in Horry County bu the need for the old schoolhouse was eliminated by the opening of the carver Training School.
+The school ceased operation in 1953, coincidentally one year before the Brown vs Board of Education ruling in 1954. this ruling did not actually end segregation in Horry County.
+This school was instead closed owing to the opening of the Carver Training School.

 Backstory and Context

-The Horry County School District once a source of segregation and discrimination also financially supported this effort and agreed to place the local adult education program in the newly built facility.
-This effort really took off after a large national home builder agreed to contribute over $150,000 in labor and supplies to the project.
-After a year long construction period the school opened in 2006 and has recemented itself as a heart of the academic community in Myrtle Beach.
-The Facility is now comprised of the Colored School museum, which is staffed by former students.
-The adult education center and “A Father’s Place,” which provides resources to non-custodial fathers.
-The Myrtle Beach Colored School provides visitors with an opportunity to look back and learn and look forward and hope.
-The residents of Myrtle Beach are true examples of citizens that care about one another
+The Horry County School District also financially supported this effort and agreed to place the local adult education program in the newly built facility.
+This effort took off after a large national homebuilder agreed to contribute over $150,000 in labor and supplies to the project.
+After a year-long construction period, the school opened in 2006.
+The building includes a small museum staffed by former students.
+The adult education center is joined by “A Father’s Place,” a non-profit that provides resources to non-custodial fathers.

 “Myrtle Beach Colored School.”
 Welcome to Myrtle Beach, SC.
 Accessed March 26, 2020. https://cityofmyrtlebeach.com/.